-B. The Commission contracted with GTECH to help it develop lottery tickets.
+B. The Commission exercised its statutory authority and contracted with GTECH to help it develop lottery tickets.

 The constitutional amendment permitting lottery games in Texas also permitted the Legislature to "authorize the State to enter into a contract with one or more legal entities that will operate lotteries on behalf of the State."
 TEX.
 CONST. art.
 III, § 47(e).
 The Legislature, in turn, authorized the Commission to "contract with or employ a person to perform a function, activity, or service in connection with the operation of the lottery."
 TEX.
 GOV'T CODE § 466.014(b).